kexiZeroing/kexiZeroing.github.io/src/posts/basic-examples-of-langchain.md

 Agents are like bots/personal assistants that can take actions using external tools based on instructions from the LLM.
 Agents use an LLM to determine which actions to take and in what order.
 To initialize an agent in LangChain, you need to provide a list of tools, an LLM, and the name of the agent to use.
 For example, the agent, `zero-shot-react-description`, consults the ReAct (Reason + Act) framework to select the appropriate tool and relies only on the tool's description.

+LangChain provides the tools you can use out of the box: https://js.langchain.com/docs/modules/agents/tools/integrations/

 ```js
 // agent-basic.ts
 import { OpenAI } from "langchain";